mmujtabah/ChessMastery/README.md

 # ChessMastery

 ## Overview
-ChessMastery is a chess-related project aimed at helping players improve their skills, offering various features and resources to enhance their mastery of the game.
+ChessMastery is a project developed as part of the second semester project for Object-Oriented Programming (OOP) at FAST-NUCES.
+Collaboratively completed with my project partner [Harris](https://github.com/MHarrisT).
+This project features various OOP aspects such as classes, pointers, inheritance, abstraction, and polymorphism.

 ## Table of Contents